Carer's Allowance is money for people who care for

 not need to be living with the person you are caring for.

 If you are in paid work, you might still be able to get Carer's

 Allowance but you must not earn more than £102 in take home

-pay each week.
-It does not matter if you have savings as these
+April 2015).
+It does not matter if you have savings as these will

 You do not have to have paid any national insurance

 You do not qualify for Carer’s Allowance if you are in full-time education or if someone else is

 already claiming Carer’s Allowance for looking after the same

 Before you make a claim for Carer's Allowance, you should check